mrbazzan/cs50/README.md

   - `extern/` directory gives an example of how it is used.

+- Static
+  -
+  - `static` keyword in C is a storage class specifier.
+Its meaning is dependent on context.
+    - `Inside a Function`: Make variables retain its value between multiple function calls.

+    - `Outside a Function`: Restrains the visibility of the function or variable to the current file.

 - Function Pointers
   -
   - What is a function?
 It's a block of code with a name.
 It